akileshanand302006-sketch/Akilesh-A-Software-Systems-Portfolio/README.md

    React Application
 ````

-> **Note:** GitHub Pages hosts the frontend only.
-MongoDB Atlas is accessed securely through the separately deployed Node.js/Express backend API.
-Database credentials are never exposed to the browser.

----

 ## 🗄️ MongoDB Atlas

 Portfolio application data is stored in **MongoDB Atlas** instead of static JSON files.